 Seki: We did~.
 There were old legends about them often appearing in rooms at the second studio, where they were only doing dubbing.

 Tsumura: Right.
 I was at another studio once and heard a voice “I’m usually the one who sits here.”

 Seki: And here, a voice actress with an affinity for the supernatural started her story.
-The main story writer, Chiaki Konaka-san, is a huge fan of ghost stories, so this might be a rather appropriate way of starting off our Digimon Tamers chat (laughs).
+The main story writer, Chiaki Konaka-san, was a huge fan of ghost stories, so this might be a rather appropriate way of starting off our Digimon Tamers chat (laughs).